 - Dutiable goods, including liquors, tobacco, hydrocarbon oil, and methyl alcohol.

 Certain types of documents will be subject to stamp duty in Hong Kong.
 Below are four typical documents that are required to be stamped:

 - Conveyance on sale;

 - Transfer of Hong Kong shares.

-The rate will vary depending on types of documents, also terms and conditions included in the documents.
+The rate will vary depending on the types of documents, also the terms and conditions included in the documents.

 An excise tax is a type of tax that is levied on certain goods produced or consumed within a country.